image

 Professor Duby was a pioneer of the history of mentalities– Annales historians revel in facts: more facts than had ever been treated as history before (pdf) – the study of what people did, their value systems and how they imagined their world.

-His most celebrated books are:
+His most celebrated works are:

 – The Knight, The Lady and The Priest– The Making of Marriage in Medieval Europe